Murteas/AngryParentsXmas/AngryParentsXmas_PRD.md

 ### 2.1 Gameplay
 - **Objective:** Players use a slingshot to launch characters (pre-customized with family photos) at Christmas-themed targets to earn points.
 - **Round Structure:**
-  - Duration: 2-3 minutes per round.
+  - Duration: 2-3 minutes per round, including 5 launches (each ~20-30 seconds), animations (e.g., targets falling, score updates), and transitions.
-  - Launches: 5 per round, each taking ~20-30 seconds (drag-and-release mechanic).
   - Targets: 10-15 objects (e.g., presents, ornaments, gnome statues, Christmas tree) with varying point values (10-50 points).
-  - Bonus: A T-Rex “ultimate weapon” launch (unlocked after 500 points) clears all targets for extra points (100 points).
+  - Bonus: A T-Rex “ultimate weapon” launch (unlocked after 500 points in a round) clears all targets for 100 bonus points, usable once during remaining launches (e.g., if unlocked after the third launch, available for the fourth or fifth).
 - **Scoring:**
-  - Points awarded for each target hit (e.g., present = 10 points, gnome statue = 50 points).
+  - Points awarded per target hit (e.g., present = 10 points, gnome statue = 50 points).
-  - Bonus points for speed (e.g., +50 for finishing in <2 minutes) or “perfect shots” (e.g., +20 for clearing all targets in one launch).
+  - Bonus points for speed (+50 for finishing in <2 minutes) or “perfect shots” (+20 for clearing all targets in one launch).
-  - Score displayed at the end of the round (e.g., “You scored 1,200 points!”).
+  - Score displayed prominently at the end of the round (e.g., “Your Score: 1,200 points!”).
+- **Game Over:** After a round, a “Round Over” screen shows the player’s score with a “Play Again” button to restart the game.

-### 2.2 Customization (Pre-Configured by Host)
+### 2.2 Customization (Embedded in Code)
 - **Family Photos:**
-  - The host uploads 5-10 family photos via a web form before the party (JPEG/PNG, <2MB each).
+  - 5-10 family photos (JPEG/PNG, <2MB each) are embedded in the game’s code before deployment.
   - Photos are mapped to launchable characters (e.g., “Dad,” “Mom”).
-  - One character is a Scandinavian gnome with a family member’s face (host selects which photo).
+  - One character is a Scandinavian gnome with a family member’s face (specified by the organizer during development).
 - **Funny Messages:**
-  - The host provides 10-15 custom messages via the web form (e.g., “Smashed Uncle Bob’s fruitcake tower!”).
+  - 10-15 custom messages (max 50 characters each) are embedded in the code (e.g., “Smashed Uncle Bob’s fruitcake tower!”).
   - Messages display randomly when targets are hit.
 - **T-Rex Ultimate Weapon:**
-  - Appears as a launchable character after reaching 500 points in a round.
+  - Embedded as a launchable character (with a Santa hat) after reaching 500 points.
-  - Wears a Santa hat and smashes all targets when launched.
 - **Customization Process:**
-  - The host accesses a web form (via the game URL) before the party to:
-    - Upload 5-10 family photos.
-    - Enter 10-15 funny messages (max 50 characters each).
-    - Select a photo for the gnome character.
-  - The form is simple, takes ~10-15 minutes to complete, and saves the data locally in the browser session.
-  - **Note:** Players do not upload or customize anything; they access the pre-configured game.
+  - The organizer provides photos and messages to the developer before deployment.
+  - These are hard-coded into the game (e.g., as base64-encoded images or text arrays in JavaScript).
+  - No player or organizer customization occurs post-deployment.

-### 2.3 Leaderboard
+### 2.3 Score Sharing
-- **Functionality:** Displays top scores (name + score) after each round.
-- **Implementation:** Local leaderboard stored in the browser session (no server required).
-- **Access:** Players view the leaderboard via the game’s URL on any iPhone.
-- **Example:**
+- **Verbal Score Sharing:**
-  - Sally: 1,200 points
-  - Tim: 1,050 points
-  - Emma: 900 points
-- **Input:** Players enter their name (max 20 characters) before starting a round.
+  - Players verbally report their scores to the group after each round (e.g., “I got 1,200 points!”).
+  - The “Round Over” screen displays the score in large, clear text to facilitate sharing.
+  - No leaderboard is implemented, simplifying development and avoiding data storage needs.
+  - The organizer can track scores informally (e.g., on paper) to declare a winner.

 ### 2.4 Christmas Theming
 - **Visuals:**
   - Background: Scandinavian-style Christmas scene (cozy cabin, snowflakes, twinkling lights).
-  - Targets: Presents, ornaments, gnome statues, wobbly Christmas tree.
+  - Targets: Presents (square, colorful), ornaments (round, shiny), gnome statues (tall, pointed hat), wobbly Christmas tree (large, 50 points).
-  - Characters: Family photo faces on bodies (cartoon-style parents or gnome), T-Rex with a Santa hat.
+  - Characters: Family photo faces on cartoon-style bodies or gnome, T-Rex with a Santa hat.
 - **Sound Effects:**
-  - Jingle bells when a target is hit.
-  - Soft “ho ho ho” for a perfect shot.
-  - T-Rex roar (with jingling bells) for the ultimate weapon.
+  - Jingle bells for target hits, “ho ho ho” for perfect shots, T-Rex roar (with jingling bells) for the ultimate weapon.
-- **Background Music:** Optional lo-fi “Winter Wonderland” track (toggleable on/off).
+- **Background Music:** Optional lo-fi “Winter Wonderland” track.
+- **Sound Controls:** Separate on/off toggles for sound effects and music, accessible from the main menu or settings screen.

 ---